 The majority of dentists will agree that the frequency of cleanings needed for an individual is dependent on a variety of factors.
 As we mentioned, twice a year is the standard for a cleaning accompanied by an exam.
 However, at Oral Health Associates, we can modify the frequency to shorter or longer periods depending on the patient’s oral health.

 By maintaining a regular schedule, problems associated with teeth are easily identifiable.
 Issues that may arise are holes in teeth, a build-up of tartar, or red swollen gums that bleed easily.
-In addition, disease or pathology associated with your teeth or gums can often be silent and asymptomatic, allowing you to, unfortunately, think everything may be healthy.
+In addition, oral diseases and pathogens associated with your teeth or gums can often be silent and asymptomatic, allowing you to, unfortunately, think everything may be healthy.
 Due to this unpredictability of symptoms or visual signs, keeping a 6-month interval for checkups helps our team catch any developing issues early and keep treatment options open and hopefully minimal.

 If you have a child and are curious how often they should visit the dentist, we recommend twice-a-year visits.
 A great way to instill healthy oral care habits is to start at a young age.
 By doing so, the child can establish regular cleanings and exams as part of their long-term overall health.
 However, some dental issues can progress more rapidly in children, so staying on top of regularly scheduled exams and cleanings is essential.